7 min read

 10:49

 Remember when office security meant locking the front door at 5:00 PM?
 Those days are long gone.
-Today, your "office" is wherever your employees happen to be...a boujee coffee shop, a kitchen table, or an airport terminal.
+Today, your "office" is wherever your employees happen to be: a coffee shop near the branch, a kitchen table, or an airport terminal.
 Their devices are the new desks, and their identities are the new keys.

-For Small to Mid-sized Businesses (SMBs), the challenge is balancing security with convenience.
-You can't lock down devices so tightly that people can't work, but you can't leave them wide open to ransomware, either.
+For financial institutions and regulated organizations, the challenge is balancing security with convenience.
+You can't lock down devices so tightly that loan officers miss rate-lock deadlines, but you can't leave endpoints wide open to ransomware, either.
 This is where Microsoft 365 Identity, Access & Endpoint Security comes into play.
-Specifically, we need to talk about the heavy hitter in the lineup: Microsoft Intune.
+Specifically, we need to talk about the heavy hitter in the lineup: Microsoft Intune device compliance.

-Implementing a risk-based Intune policy isn't just a "nice to have."
-It is the difference between a secure, resilient business and one that’s just waiting for a breach.
-Let's explore how to turn this powerful tool into your digital bodyguard.
+Implementing a risk-based Intune policy isn't a "nice to have."
+It's the difference between a secure, resilient organization and one that's waiting for a breach notification.
+Here's how to turn this powerful tool into your digital bodyguard.

-Think of Microsoft Intune as the central command center for every device touching your business data.
-It is a cloud-based endpoint management solution that handles two critical jobs: Mobile Device Management (MDM) and Mobile Application Management (MAM).
+Microsoft Intune device compliance starts with understanding the platform itself.
+Think of Microsoft Intune as the central command center for every device touching your organization's data.
+It's a cloud-based endpoint management solution that handles two jobs: Mobile Device Management (MDM) and Mobile Application Management (MAM).

 In plain English?
 It controls how your devices (laptops, phones, tablets) behave and how your applications (Outlook, Teams, SharePoint) protect data.

-For businesses, Intune provides visibility.
-You can't secure what you can't see.
-Intune lets you enforce encryption, require passcodes, and ensure that only healthy, updated devices can access your emails and files.
-It bridges the gap between the chaotic reality of remote work and the strict requirements of data security.
+For financial institutions, Intune provides something auditors and examiners love: visibility.
+You cannot secure what you cannot see.
+Intune lets you enforce encryption, require passcodes, and ensure that only healthy, updated devices can access emails and files.
+A credit union examiner asking about your endpoint security posture gets a straightforward answer when every device reports compliance status back to a single console.

 Step-By-Step: Creating a Risk-Based Intune Security Policy

-Moving to Intune device security isn't about flipping a single switch.
+Moving to Intune device compliance isn't about flipping a single switch.
 It requires a thoughtful, risk-based approach.
-A risk-based policy doesn't treat every user or device the same; it adapts based on the threat level.
+A risk-based Intune compliance policy doesn't treat every user or device the same.
+It adapts based on the threat level.

 Step 1: Define Your Compliance Requirements